 Past performance should not be considered as a guarantee of future performance as the future performance of underlying markets or funds is uncertain.

 Margined products require you to make a series of payments against the purchase price, instead of paying the whole purchase price immediately.
 If you trade in margined products, you may rapidly sustain a total loss of the margin you deposit to establish or maintain a position.
 If the market continues to move against you, you may be called upon to pay substantial additional margin at short notice (which in some cases could be a matter of minutes) to maintain the position.
 If you fail to do so within the required time, your position may be liquidated at a loss.
 If you are a Professional Client you will be responsible for the resulting deficit, meaning your losses can exceed your deposits.
-If you are a Retail Client, although you benefit from negative balance protection, you can still loose the entire value of your investment.
+If you are a Retail Client, although you benefit from negative balance protection, you can still lose the entire value of your investment.
 This means that as a Retail Client, your aggregate liability for all Transactions connected to an account will be limited to the funds in that account.
 This means that, if the net balance of the profit and loss attributable to any open Transactions is at or near zero, we will close out any open Transactions to avoid the balance in your account becoming negative.
-In certain circumstances, your Margin rates and/or notional trading requirements could be increased without notice, resulting in additional Margin deposit that you will required to have on your account to maintain that trade.
+In certain circumstances, your Margin rates and/or notional trading requirements could be increased without notice, resulting in additional Margin deposit that you will require to have on your account to maintain that trade.

 If you are classified as a Retail Client, we will close out one or more of your open Transactions when the sum of funds and the unrealised net profits in your account falls to less than half of the total Initial Margin Protection for all of the open Transactions.